epam/edp-install/docs/operator-guide/install-argocd.md

 Follow the steps below to install Argo CD using Helm:

 !!!
 Note
-    If you use OpenShift, apply the `SecurityContextConstraints` resource.
-Change the namespace under `users`, if required.
+    When using the OpenShift platform, apply the `SecurityContextConstraints` resource.
+Change the namespace in the `users` section if required.

   <details>
   <summary><b>View: argocd-scc.yaml</b></summary>